 The measures approved by the committee were:read more.

-OKLAHOMA CITY - Senate President Pro Tempore Greg Treat, R-Oklahoma City, made the following statement as the 2020 legislative session wound down Friday:read more.
+OKLAHOMA CITY - Senate President Pro Tempore Greg Treat, R-Oklahoma City, issued the following statement on the Governor's State of the State address:read more.

 OKLAHOMA CITY – Pandemic precaution protocols for the 2021 legislative session were announced Friday.

 To protect against the spread of the COVID-19 while preserving legislative functionality and public access, the Senate and House of Representatives will each:read more.

 OKLAHOMA CITY – Senate President Pro Tempore Greg Treat filed legislation Thursday to extend exemptions to the state’s Open Meeting Act that allowed public bodies to meet virtually during the coronavirus pandemic.read more.